jackashleyb/simple-long-short-equity-strategy-in-python/README.md

 - i used this video when reasearching and planning this proejct - [Youtube Video](https://www.youtube.com/watch?v=Ozrb5uelqz8)
 - i'm also reading and refrencing this book when looking for proejct ideas - [Building Automated Quantitative Trading Systems](https://www.amazon.co.uk/Building-Automated-Quantitative-Trading-Systems/dp/9334453508)

+this article gives a good overview of the stratgy - [Investopedia](https://www.investopedia.com/terms/l/long-shortequity.asp)
 ## Overview

 The core hypothesis is that stock returns often revert to the mean.
 By calculating the average performance of a portfolio and trading the deviations: